-The Marvell FastLinQ 8400/41000/45000 Series Converged Network Adapters storage drivers are comprised of a monolithic iSCSI driver (qedi) and a monolithic FCoE driver (qedf).
+The Marvell FastLinQ 41000/45000 Series Converged Network Adapters storage drivers are comprised of a monolithic iSCSI driver (qedi) and a monolithic FCoE driver (qedf).
 Both of these drivers are PCI drivers, and can support iSCSI and FCoE (respectively), independent of the other protocol components and drivers.

-The iSCSI drivers (bnx2i, qfle3i, and qedi) depend on the VMware infrastructure for specific functionality, for example, iscsid, which is VMware's iSCSI daemon.
+The iSCSI driver (qedi) depends on the VMware infrastructure for specific functionality, for example, iscsid, which is VMware's iSCSI daemon.
 The iSCSI driver depends on iscsid for initiating and servicing specific IP services (ARP, DHCP), and session and connection management on its behalf.